 Extensive Background Checks For Officials

 Even before the Tim Donaghy fiasco in the NBA, background checks for referees were extensive.
 Since that scandal, they have gotten even more rigorous.
 For example, few people realize the extensive background checks required to get the job in the first place and rules that active NFL referees must follow to keep their jobs.
-The background checks are similar to those going for a higher security clearance government job.
+These background checks are similar to high-security clearance government jobs.